Charles Borromeo Leads the True Reformation

 ‘Stay quiet with God‘ is invaluable advice in our technological era of constant noise and distraction, counsel reiterated powerfully and providentially for our own day by another saintly cardinal, Robert Sarah, whose book on the Power of Silence, along with his and Benedict XVI’s, meditation on priestly celibacy, come highly recommended.

 Charles Borromeo was the patron and intercessor of a future bishop who carried his name, Karol Wojtyla.
 Young Karol invoked the prayers of his predecessor, and celebrated this day, for in Polish culture, the focus is on one’s patron saint by name, rather than one’s birthday.
-Their lives in many ways were parallel, both bishops and reformers of the Church in the heady days after a significant Council.
+Their lives in many ways were parallel, both bishops and reformers of the Church in the tumultuous days after a significant Council.

 Saint Charles Borromeo, ora pro nobis!